~11,000 years ago

 9,350 years ago

 A site on the shore of Yellowstone Lake has been dated to 9,350 years ago.
-The points had traces of blood from rabbit, dog, deer, and bighorn.
+The points had traces of blood from rabbit, dog, deer, and bighorn sheep.
 People seem to have occupied this site for short, seasonal periods.
-People continued to leave traces of camps on shores of Yellowstone Lake throughout the archiac period until 1,000 CE (Common Era).

 7,000 years ago